daniel-norris/coding_blog/19_march_getting_setup_with_markdown.md

 **Hosting**<br>
 The GitHub Pages site covers hosting and setting up a repo for it to be hosted.
 You'll need to copy the Jekyll themes and paste into your repo to edit if you want to change the HTML or CSS.

+You'll need to setup the _config.yml file to ensure its using the right Markdown processor (Kramdown in this case is GitHub Pages default) and the right syntax highlighter (Rouge is the default).
+You can copy and paste this into your config file and change the `title` and `description` to get started.

+	theme: jekyll-theme-tactile
+	title: N00b to Coder
+	description: Learning to code, plus notes, observations and general rants...
+	highlighter: rouge
+	markdown: kramdown
+	kramdown:
+		input: GFM
+		auto_ids: true
+		syntax_highlighter: rouge

 **Syntax**<br>
 The Markdown website offers cheatsheets and overview of syntax.
 John Gruber's original documentation is a good place to start too.